It is Rhyme Time again! Last time we learned the rhyme Miss Polly had a dolly and I made a Dolly Comfort Pillow.

-So this craft calls for loosening control a little bit, and let your child use a sharp object.
+So this craft calls for loosening control a little bit and letting your child use a sharp object.
 No need to say this will happen under supervision.

 She did get tired of pressing the holes around the star, so I finished it off with a spiral.

-This will works best if you add a fake tea light to it, but I did not have one at hand, so I used a real candle(carefully), just for the photo:
+This will work best if you add a fake tea light to it, but I did not have one at hand, so I used a real candle(carefully), just for the photo:

 Imagine a few of these in a row on the porch at night time!

-So pretty, and rather easy for kids to make too!
+Such pretty, and rather an easy star craft for kids to make too!

 And this lovely Potato Stamp Art from Best Toys 4 Toddlers!